ywiyogo/CarND3-Functional-Safety/README.md

 4. a technical safety document, and
 5. a software requirements and architecture documents

 I applied the framework and the concept to create a report that documents the functional safety of a lane assistance system.
 The five documents are simplified versions of what a functional safety manager would create as part of a safety case.
+The figure below shows the system architecture of the lane assistance system:

+![alt text][image1]

 Analyzing and documenting system safety is critical for autonomous vehicle development.
 These are skills that often only experienced automotive engineers possess.